Master's programme after BSc in Molecular Life Sciences

 - SIS, SMI, Education** (biology).

-**Master Med.
-Biology students cannot be directly admitted to the Education specialization.
-Please contact your student advisor or the student advisor of the Radboud Teachers Academy if you want to do the Education specialization.
+** With a Bachelor in MLS you cannot be directly admitted to the Education specialization.
+Please contact your student advisor or the student advisor of the Radboud Teaching Academy if you want to become a teacher in Biology.

-Admission to the master's programme MLS or Molecular Sciences is automatic with a BSc in MLS.
+Master's programme Molecular Sciences: automatic with a BSc in MLS.

 - NWI-BB023B Animal Cell Biology

 - NWI-BB017C Advanced Molecular Biology

 - NWI-BB036 Applied Ecology